 A fully trained, qualified golf course greenkeeper must be competent in the following:

-- Monitor and Maintain health, safety and security in the workplace
+- Monitoring and maintaining health, safety and security in the workplace

 - Responding to emergencies